 - News & Events

 Anonymous corporations are great ways to hide money and other assets.
 An anonymous company can hold a bank account or buy a yacht.
 Typically, less information is provided to incorporate a company than is required to obtain a driver’s license or open a bank account.
-In some states, it’s easier than obtaining a library card.
+In many states, it’s easier than obtaining a library card.

-Requiring that ownership information of all types of business entities, foundations, and trustees of trusts—information that indicates who actually owns or controls these entities—be made available to law enforcement, financial institutions, and the public.
+Requiring that ownership information of all types of business entities, foundations, and trustees of trusts — information that indicates who actually owns or controls these entities — be made available to law enforcement, financial institutions, and the public.